Rowbike: Drive train

 Rowbikes transmit power from the rider to the wheels using a standard bicycle chain, rear gears, and derailleur.
 Both wheels are standard bicycle wheels, the rear wheel is fitted out with a standard freewheel.
 The chain on a Rowbike does not travel in a loop, as is the case with a standard bicycle.
 It moves back and forth over the rear cog in a sawing motion.
 The chain is connected at one end to the frame of the rowbike and to the shock cord (bungee cord) on the other.
 As the rower pulls back the chain engages the rear cog and the bungee cord, which is concealed in the power lever, is extended, and when the rower returns forward the bungee cord contracts, pulling the chain back and ensuring there is no slack in the chain.

 Rowbikes have a rear derailleur if they have a multiple chain ring rear hub.
 The latest design has a NuVinci infinite ratio internally geared hub in the rear wheel, and has a single chain ring and no derailleur, similar to the original single speed models first produced.

 If the gears on the rear wheel are not optimal an ordinary bicycle has the possibility of changing the size of the gear on the crankset(the chainring).
 Unlike a bicycle a Rowbike does not have a crank set.
 To optimize the gearing a pulley called the "Dave Cam" was introduced in 2006.
 The Dave Cam doubles the amount of chain pulled with each stroke, as a larger chainring increases the amount of chain pulled with each revolution of the pedals.

 History

 The idea of a rowed cycle dates back to at least the 1870s, and several variants have been developed commercially and sold, but there does not seem to be any evidence of a successful mass market design.
 As of 2018 Rowbikes and other rowed bicycles have not found broad appeal, possibly due to their having a relatively high asking price when compared to indoor rowers.
-Scott Olsen is quoted as saying "the jury is still out on rowbike".
+Scott Olson is quoted as saying "the jury is still out on rowbike".

 A newsreel from 1937 shows a rowed bicycle that is similar to the Rowbike.
 Instead of a bungee cord, it uses a circular chain case mounted to the rear wheel with a spring to maintain chain tension.
 Like the first version of the Rowbike, there is no "Dave cam" pulley between the lever and the chain.